Lamproie – Lamprey. The Lamprey on French Menus

 Members of the Brotherhood of the Lamprey in Sainte-Terre.

-Sainte-Terre is close to the city of Libourne the commercial hub of Bordeaux’s Right Bank wine region.
+Sainte-Terre is close to the city of Libourne, the commercial hub of Bordeaux’s Right Bank wine region.
 The Libournais wine region includes the appellations of Pomerol and Saint Émilion.

 Lamprey traditions in the UK

 According to an article in The Guardian, it was traditional for Gloucester to send a Christmas lamprey pie to the British monarch until 1836 when the practice was discontinued, except for coronations and jubilees.
-In 2012 a pie was sent to Queen Elizabeth II to mark her Diamond Jubilee but numbers of UK lampreys were so low that they had to be imported from the Great Lakes of North America.
-Now, it seems the river pollution in the UK has decreased and the river lamprey is returning in large numbers.
+In 2012 a pie was sent to Queen Elizabeth II to mark her Diamond Jubilee, but the numbers of UK lampreys were so low that they had to be imported from the Great Lakes of North America.
+Now, it seems the river pollution in the UK has decreased, and the river lamprey is returning in large numbers.

 Eating too many lampreys can be bad for your digestion.
 King Henry I of England, (c.
 1068 – 1135), the fourth son of William the Conqueror.
 Henry died in Normandy, according to legend, from a surfeit of lampreys.